Leo-Simpson/c-lasso/paper/paper.md

 y = X \beta + \sigma \epsilon \qquad \textrm{s.t.} \qquad C\beta=0
 $$

 Here, $X$ and $y$ are given outcome and predictor data.
-The vector y can be continuous (for regression) or binary (for classification). $C$ is a general constraint matrix.
-The vector $\beta$ comprises the unknown coefficients and $\sigma$ an unknown scale.
+The vector $y$ can be continuous (for regression) or binary (for classification). $C$ is a general constraint matrix.
+The vector $\beta$ comprises the unknown coefficients $\epsilon$ an unknown noise and $\sigma$ an unknown scale.

-# Statement of need

-The package handles several estimators for inferring location and scale, including the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimation with linear equality constraints Several algorithmic strategies, including path and proximal splitting algorithms, are implemented to solve the underlying convex optimization problems.
-We also include two model selection strategies for determining the sparsity of the model parameters: k-fold cross-validation and stability selection.
-This package is intended to fill the gap between popular python tools such as `scikit-learn` which <em>cannot</em> solve sparse constrained problems and general-purpose optimization solvers such as `cvx` that do not scale well for the considered problems or are inaccurate.
-We show several use cases of the package, including an application of sparse log-contrast regression tasks for compositional microbiome data.
-We also highlight the seamless integration of the solver into `R` via the `reticulate` package.

-# Current functionalities

-## Formulations

-Depending on the prior on the solution $\beta, \sigma$ and on the noise $\epsilon$, the previous forward model can lead to different types of estimation problems.
+Depending on the prior we assume on those unknown variables, this forward model can lead to different types of estimation.
 Our package can solve six of those : four regression-type and two classification-type formulations.
 Those are all variants of the standard formulation "*R1*" :

 $$
     \arg \min_{\beta \in \mathbb{R}^d} \left\lVert X\beta - y \right\rVert^2 + \lambda \left\lVert \beta\right\rVert_1 \qquad s.t. \qquad  C\beta = 0
 $$

+### Formulations

 - ***R1* Standard constrained Lasso regression**: